 It’s a week after a week-long photo assignment down south and I was back to attending meetings and presentations aside from writing.
 Hardly a good time to try out a 1800 calorie daily diet.
 I didn’t even remember weighing myself for a before and after comparison, not that I’m overweight but on hindsight, that’s well and good.
-In my business, I wasn’t even really keeping track of what the courier delivered every night for eating the next day — I merely made mental notes of what made a nice impression on my palate.
+In my busy-ness, I wasn’t even really keeping track of what the courier delivered every night for eating the next day — I merely made mental notes of what made a nice impression on my palate.

 I must admit, I never really had any inclination to go on any sort of rigid dieting as I’m blessed to have a fast metabolism though as someone who used to be ACE-certified in Lifestyle and Weight Management, I’m no stranger to diets.
 Five days of 5 meals daily (3 main, 2 snacks) would be too much to detail in this short post/review so I opt to instead list my impressions on the offerings that are more memorable than the others, as well as my general impressions.